 Seaborn is working hard to make visualization a central part of understanding and exploring data.
 Its dataset-oriented plotting functions run on data frames carrying whole datasets.
 Seaborn internally performs the necessary semantic mapping and statistical aggregation to provide informative plots.
 Lastly, Seaborn is fully integrated with the PyData stack including support for NumPy and pandas data structures.

 Also Read: 5 Best Open Source IDEs For Python Developers

 It’s a declarative statistical library built on top of the popular Vega-Lite visualization grammar.
-Altair is friendly, consistent and comes with a simple API.
+Altair is friendly, consistent, and comes with a simple API.
 Using this data visualization library, you can create beautiful and effective visualizations with a minimal amount of code.
-If you don’t know, a declarative library needed to be mentioned only one link between the data columns to the encoding channels, and rest will be handled automatically.
+If you don’t know, a declarative library needed to be mentioned only one link between the data columns to the encoding channels, and the rest will be handled automatically.
 You can check the official repository of Altair on Github.

 Plotly is a web-based data visualizations toolkit that comes with unique functionalities such as dendrograms, 3D charts, and also contour plots, which is not very common in other libraries.
 It has a great API offering scatter plots, line charts, bar charts, error bars, box plots, and other visualizations.
 Plotly can even be accessed from a Python Notebook.

 ggplot is a system for creating graphics declaratively.
-It’s based on the Grammar of Graphics of R programming language and tightly integrated with Pandas. ggplot just require you to declare how to map the variables to aesthetics and primitives to use and handles the rest automatically.
+It’s based on the Grammar of Graphics of R programming language and is tightly integrated with Pandas. ggplot just requires you to declare how to map the variables to aesthetics and primitives to use and handles the rest automatically.
 Remember, ggplot is not recommended for creating highly customized graphics.

 Recommended: Top 5 Best Bug Fixing Tools For Python Developers